EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/12_retention.md

 # DataStream

-* Mécanisme permettant de générer dynamiquement plusieurs indexes
+* Mechanism allowing dynamically generating multiple indexes
-* Utile pour les données `time series`
+* Useful for `time series` data
-* Seul le dernier indexe sera disponible en écriture
+* Only the latest index will be available for writing
-* Tous les indexes seront accessibles en lecture
+* All indexes will be accessible for reading

 ---